Avengers: Age of Ultron: Pre-production

-At the 2013 San Diego Comic-Con International, Whedon announced the film would be subtitled Age of Ultron.
+At the 2013 San Diego Comic-Con, Whedon announced the film would be subtitled Age of Ultron.
 Despite the subtitle, the film is not based on the 2013 comic book miniseries Age of Ultron.
 Feige explained that they simply liked the title Age of Ultron but the plot was taken from decades of Avengers story arcs.
 Whedon added that Ultron's origin would differ from his comics roots, and that Hank Pym would not be involved with Ultron's creation.
 Whedon disclosed that Edgar Wright had rights to the character first through his inclusion in Ant-Man, which was already in development.
 He also thought that Ultron needed to be conceived through the Avengers and since they already had Tony Stark and Bruce Banner on the team, it would not make sense to bring in a third scientist.
 Whedon also said the film would have a darker tone due to Ultron's involvement.
 The title of the film came as a surprise to many fans who were expecting Thanos, the mastermind behind the events of the first film, to be the main villain in the sequel, with Whedon saying, "Thanos was never meant to be the next villain.
 He's always been the overlord of villainy and darkness."
 Commenting on finding the right balance between technology- and fantasy-based heroes in Avengers: Age of Ultron, Feige explained that Iron Man is a technology-based hero, and his films are always based on those; Thor is a fantasy-based hero introduced in the 2011 film of the same name, which also introduces Asgard, a fantastical realm in "the more reality-based MCU"; and finally, Ultron is "clearly [...] come[s] out of technology," using tools that established in the franchise to construct Age of Ultron storyline.